 The Tibet Museum, in the heart of historical Lhasa, is the first stop to discover the history of art and culture of Tibet.
-Established in 1999 between the Potola Palace and the Norbulingka Palace, it is the first modern museum in Tibet of its size, holding around 1,000 artefacts.
+Established in 1999 between the Potola Palace and the Norbulingka Palace, it is the first modern museum of its size in Tibet, holding around 1,000 artefacts.
 The building itself sympathetically echoes traditional Tibetan architecture, with beautiful ornamental beams and pillars integrated into the design.
 The museum is thoughtfully laid out, covering Tibetan history on the ground floor, and displaying the region’s arts and crafts traditions on the first floor, in addition to an abundant collection of treasures, cultural relics and religious artefacts.
-This collection offers an insight into the rich culture of the Tibetan people, though for many, China’s influence is somewhat overstated.

 GC Art Yard, situated on a prominent corner of the bustling Barkhor area, finds itself on a devotional circumambulation route, in which pilgrims and tourists alike walk in a clockwise direction around the Jokhang Temple.
 The gallery is the first space in Lhasa solely devoted to contemporary art.
 The group that occupies it, the Gedun Choephel Artists’ Guild, was formed in 2003 and brings together artists who share the vision of a new, multi-faceted Tibet and who are developing its modern arts scene.
 The group now acts for more than 25 Lhasa artists, whose work has been exhibited around the world in institutions such as the Rubin Museum of Art in New York and Rossi & Rossi in London.
 The GC Yard represents the brightest and best of the Tibetan avant-garde, working with the contradictory and complementary imagery of modernity and tradition, and forging a new and original artistic expression for Tibet.